 Performance Standard – A financial assurance of service delivery at levels agreed upon between Covered California and Contractor.

-Personally Identifiable Information – Any information that identifies or describes an individual, including, but not limited to, his or her name, social security number, physical description, home address, home telephone number, education, financial matters, medical or employment history, and statements made by, or attributed to, the individual.
+Personally Identifiable Information – Any information that identifies or describes an individual, including his or her name, social security number, physical description, home address, home telephone number, education, financial matters, medical or employment history, and statements made by, or attributed to, the individual.
 It also includes any identifiable information collected from or about an individual for purposes of determining eligibility for enrollment in a Qualified Health Plan, determining eligibility for other insurance affordability programs, determining eligibility for exemptions from the individual responsibility provisions, or any other use of such individual’s identifiable information in connection with Covered California.

 Pharmacy Benefit Manager (PBM) – The vendor responsible for administering the Plan’s outpatient prescription drug program.
 The PBM provides a retail pharmacy network, mail order pharmacy, specialty pharmacy services, and coverage management programs.